teraspora/wc-veg/README.md

 > limitations of heroku)."

 I have decided to deploy the master branch for my project submission, i.e. the one which stores user-uploaded images in the ephemeral Heroku file system.
 The alternative, in git branch `base64test` in the Github repo, shows the code I have used to base64-encode the images and save them as bytestrings in the MongoDB database.

+I have left a test entry in the database, named 'Africa', to demonstrate the fetching, decoding and display of a base64-encoded image from the database.

 ## Deployment